 Stronger together does not mean boys against the girls.
 It damn sure doesn’t mean mothers, grandmothers, aunts, and sisters against the men for the sole benefit of females, either.
 Once you know better, always… ALWAYS… strive to do better.

-C-PTSD is simply not a gender specific issues, even if the onset of the condition in victims comes due to having been pervasively abused by people of a different “stem on or off the apple” biological nature.
+C-PTSD is simply not a gender specific issue, even if the onset of the condition in victims comes due to having been pervasively abused by people of a different “stem on or off the apple” biological nature.
 As Psych Guides points out, “The Mayo Clinic mentions several reoccurring symptoms, including fearful thoughts, flashbacks, and bad dreams.
 These symptoms can become problematic in a person’s life.
 Some of the avoidance symptoms include difficulty remembering the traumatic event and avoiding reminders of the experience, such as places, people, and objects.
 Hyperarousal symptoms may also arise, such as feeling tense, being startled easily and having trouble sleeping.
 While it is normal to experience some of these symptoms after a terrible event, symptoms lasting more than a few weeks may be signs of [Conditioned or Complex] PTSD.”

 Break the silence.
 Resist the urge to tolerate victim shaming by an uneducated, intolerant, or abusive “Flying Monkey mobbing style” general public.